 c.
 Post regularly with interactive and varied content.
 Also try to engage your user as much as you can.

-b.
-Business Card- You meet someone, you discuss work and the person tells you that they would call you later.
+You meet someone, you discuss work and the person tell you that they would call you later.
 To ensure that the person remembers you and has your contact detail, you must hand them your business card.

-c.
-Letterhead- A personalised letterhead gives your photography business a professional feel.
+A personalized letterhead gives your photography business a professional feel.
 This letterhead can be used to give your invoices, forms, letters an extra touch.

-d.
-Envelope- Envelope can bring a great deal of personalisation and develop a healthy relation with clients.
+Envelope can bring a great deal of personalization and develop a healthy relationship with clients.
 Make sure that your envelope design is such that it makes the user inquisitive to open it.

 When opening a photography business remember that you have to be it’s salesperson too.
 Try asking people among your circle like your friends, family, etc. for work or reference.
 Also, do not be shy to ask your clients for reference or contacting you for future work.
 Always have your business card with you so that once you contact someone you can hand it to them for any future contacts.